Skip to main content

 Welcome to Waccasassa Bay Preserve State Park

-Bordering Florida's Gulf Coast between Cedar Key and Yankeetown, extensive salt marshes and tidal creeks create habitats for saltwater fish, crabs and shellfish.
+Bordering Florida's Gulf Coast between Cedar Key and Yankeetown, extensive salt marshes and tidal creeks create rich habitat for saltwater fish, crabs and shellfish.
+The horizon-to-horizon expanses of salt marsh are broken up with dense tree islands of red cedar, cabbage palm and live oak.

 Plan Your Visit